ZacheryKey/Global_Development_app/README.md

     - make all graph/charts visible on single page without need to scroll

-    - clean up design and color coordinate panels
+    - clean up design and organize panels

 Source of snippets of code used in this app include: